abenassi/xlseries/README.md

 ![](https://raw.githubusercontent.com/abenassi/xlseries/master/docs/xl_screenshots/test_case_4_5.png)
 ![](https://raw.githubusercontent.com/abenassi/xlseries/master/docs/xl_screenshots/test_case_6_7.png)

-* **Json parameters**: A full JSON file or python dictionary with parameters must be provided.
-In future development stages more and more [parameters](#parameters) will be discovered by the package and the user will not need to provide them but as a way to increase the speed.
+* **Parameters**: Together with the excel file, some parameters about the series must be provided.
+This could be passed to get_data_frames() as path to a JSON file or as a python dictionary.
+In future development stages more and more [parameters](#parameters) will be discovered by the package and the user will not need to provide them all, but as a way to increase the speed (less work will have to be done by the package if the user specify more parameters).

 To give it a try, you can use this [ipython notebook template](docs/notebooks/Example use case.ipynb).
-If you want to see the test cases that are passing all the tests and get an idea of how far is going `xlseries` at the moment, check out this [ipython notebook with test cases](docs/notebooks/Test cases.ipynb).
+If you want to see the test cases that are passing all the tests and get an idea of how far is going `xlseries` at the moment, check out this [ipython notebook with the 7 test cases](docs/notebooks/Test cases.ipynb).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->